rodgzilla/teaching/deep_nlp/lesson_03.md

 ![Convolution padding animation](../figures/sliding_convolution_padding.gif)

 When performing convolution operations with padding, we simply perform our computations "as if" our input were bigger.
-The non-existent value are replaced by `0`s.
+The non-existent values are replaced by `0`s.

 ```python
 >>> img_batch = torch.randn(5, 3, 50, 50)